AdguardTeam/AdguardKnowledgeBase/01.general/14.filter-rules-statistics/docs.en.md

 >NOTE: The *“Send statistics for ad filters usage”* option is disabled by default.
 Nothing will be sent unless user manually enables it to help us improve our blocking filters.

 ### Why do we need ad filters?
-Let us begin with the definition of what ad filters are.
+Let's start by defining what ad filters are.
 Thanks to these filters, AdGuard removes ads from websites.
-They are compiled manually based on your complaints about ads on any of the websites.
-This is one of the most important elements of AdGuard’s work—namely, the quality of ad filters determines the quality of the whole AdGuard work.
+They are manually compiled based on your complaints about ads on websites.
+Ad filters are an essential element of AdGuard - their quality determines the overall quality of AdGuard ad blocking.

-But there is a reverse side.
-Over the years, there have been more and more advertising filters.
-And the more ad filters appear, the more memory AdGuard consumes and the slower the web pages are rendered.
+However, there is a downside.
+Over the years, more and more ad filters have been appearing.
+And the more ad filters are there, the more memory AdGuard consumes, thus slowing down the rendering of web pages.
-At the same time, some of the filters begin to expire, gradually becoming a dead weight that does not have any use and only consumes memory and slows down the program.
+At the same time, some of the filters start to expire, gradually becoming a dead weight that has no use, only consumes memory, and slows down the program.

 ### Why do we need statistics?